paulocvj/myhomeplant/README.md

 - Simple web interface for data visualization.
 - A data-sending script configured to run on a Raspberry Pi Zero W.

+### **Considerations**
+You can run the full application using only the RPi.
+That's a future upgrade for this project.
+Server is currently running inside a NAS.

 ## **Features**
 - Stores and displays the most recent moisture data sent by the sensor.
 - Real-time chart updates on the interface using WebSocket.